Table of Contents

 This Table of Disabilities is to be used to assess service related disability for Disability Pension / Disability Award purposes.

-In accordance with the Pension Act and the Canadian Forces Members and Veterans Re-establishment and Compensation Act, disability is defined as "...the loss or lessening of the power to will and to do any normal physical or mental act."
-As impairment refers to a loss of function that can be measured and documented objectively, disability, as defined in the Pension Act and the Canadian Forces Members and Veterans Re-establishment and Compensation Act, exceeds the physical limitations of impairment and thus requires both medical (impairment) and non-medical (QOL) information to determine the final assessment of a disability.
+In accordance with the Pension Act and the Veterans Well-being Act, disability is defined as "...the loss or lessening of the power to will and to do any normal physical or mental act."
+As impairment refers to a loss of function that can be measured and documented objectively, disability, as defined in the Pension Act and the Veterans Well-being Act, exceeds the physical limitations of impairment and thus requires both medical (impairment) and non-medical (QOL) information to determine the final assessment of a disability.